If the landlord charges a bond they must lodge it digitally with Tenancy Services within 23 working days.

 You can only request the extra bond payment for a current rent increase.
 The extra bond payment can’t cover previous rent increases where an extra bond was not requested at the time.

-Once the tenant pays the extra bond, it must be lodged with Tenancy Services within 23 working days.
+Once the tenant pays the extra bond, it must be lodged digitally with Tenancy Services within 23 working days.

 If the rent decreases and the total bond is now more than 4 week’s rent, the tenant can apply to have the extra bond refunded.